chroma-core/chroma/docs/CIP_2_Auth_Providers_Proposal.md

 - `ServerAuthenticationResponse` - An abstraction for returning authentication data to server specific implementation.
 - `ServerAuthConfigurationProvider` - this is the base abstraction for auth configuration providers.
 The provider is responsible for loading auth configuration from a file, env vars or programmatically.
-- `ServerAuthConfigurationProviderFactory` - a factory and a register for server auth configuration providers.
-The basic idea is that providers will be pluggable as such they need to register with this class in order to be eligible for instantiation through Settings and env vars.
 - `AbstractCredentials` - base abstraction for credentials encapsulation from server to Auth Credentials Provider.
 - `ServerAuthCredentialsProvider` - this is the base abstraction for auth credentials providers.
 The provider is responsible for verifying client credentials.
-- `ServerAuthCredentialsProviderFactory` - a factory and a register for server auth credentials providers.
-The basic idea is that providers will be pluggable as such they need to register with this class in order to be eligible for instantiation through Settings and env vars.

 ##### Client-Side